TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 ---
 title: Bloom vs Iris - Splashing color on your wall
 date: 2016-05-05
-excerpt: Is the Bloom or Iris best for you?
-The Philips Hue Bloom and Iris are confusingly similar.
-Both of these multi-color light fixtures paint your walls with color.
+excerpt: Consider the Bloom vs Iris.
+Which is better for you?
+These Philips Hue lights are confusingly similar.
+Both of these multi-color fixtures paint your walls with color.
+sitemap:
+  lastmod: 2016-05-26
 ---

 {% assign products = site.products | where:"name", "Philips Hue Bloom" %}